-If you’ve been caught breaking the speed limit, see how much it’s likely to cost using our speeding fine calculator.
+If you’ve received a speeding ticket, see how much it’s likely to cost using our speeding fine calculator!

-This calculator will help you to understand how much you’re likely to pay, even before you’ve received your notice of intended prosecution.
+The speeding fine calculator will help you to understand how much the speeding ticket is likely to cost, even before you’ve received your notice of intended prosecution (NIP):

 The figures displayed here are the standard fine rates for each band.
 Depending on the severity of the offence and any mitigating circumstances, your fine could be different.
 The maximum possible fine for speeding is £1,000 (£2,500 if on a motorway).